agentsystems/agentsystems-sdk/README.md

 The AgentSystems **SDK** is a single-install Python package that provides several components:

 * `agentsystems` — a polished command-line interface for bootstrapping and operating an AgentSystems deployment.
-* A small helper library (future) so you can embed AgentSystems clients in your own code.
+* A small helper library so you can embed AgentSystems clients in your own code.

 The CLI is designed to work **both interactively** (laptops) and **non-interactively** (CI, cloud VMs).